Drug dependence may occur when a person continues to use drugs— legal or illegal—even though their drug use causes them significant problems.

 - the drug simply becomes less effective in producing the desired effect.

 This is called tolerance.

 When a person who has been using a drug stops taking it, or reduces the dose, they may experience a physical and/or psychological reaction.
 This is called withdrawal.
-Because the dependent person has become tolerant to the drug's effects, they have been taking the drug just to feel normal.
+Because the person has become tolerant to the drug's effects, they have been taking the drug just to feel 'normal'.

-When they stop taking the drug, they may experience the opposite to the highs the drug originally gave them.

-Withdrawal can be very unpleasant, producing symptoms such as tremors, sweating and vomiting, as well as extreme craving.
+When the drug is removed from their body, withdrawal can be very unpleasant, producing symptoms such as tremors, sweating and vomiting, as well as strong craving for the drug.
 For some drugs and some individuals, medical supervision during withdrawal is necessary.

-The strength of the withdrawal varies, depending on:
+The strength of the withdrawal vries, depending on: